All Episodes

 It's every day.

-And the reason I do it is to change minds, or to, in this case, maybe prevent minds from being corrupted by a media who are purposely attempting to do just that.
+And the reason I do it is to change minds or to, in this case, maybe prevent minds from being corrupted by a media who are purposely attempting to do just that.

-You're gonna run into uninformed people who are gonna be repeating what they hear in the media about about Melania Trump being a thief and whatever, and if you listen to this program under arm and information can refute it, then all the better as far as I'm concerned.
+You're going to run into uninformed people who are going to be repeating what they hear in the media about Melania Trump being a thief and whatever.

 So that's why I do it.